Short Bhutan Tour Package - 7 Days

 Day 04: Transfer to Paro Airport → Departure

-Short Bhutan Tour - 5 Days
+Short Bhutan Tour Package from Nepal - 5 Days

 Day 1: Arrive Paro → Drive to Thimphu → Buddha Dordenma Statue, National Memorial Chorten, city exploration